 Unlike regular young adult alcoholics, antisocial alcoholics tend to have a family history of alcoholism.
 They also typically suffer from co-occurring mental health problems, such as bipolar disorder, depression, antisocial personality disorder, or social anxiety disorder.

 In the U.S., young antisocial alcoholics comprise 21 percent of all alcoholics.

 Functional alcoholics, in many ways, live normal lives despite their addiction.
 They have steady jobs, relationships, decent family incomes, and often a higher level of education.
 Most are middle-aged (around 41) and started drinking around age 18.

 While functional alcoholics may not binge drink, they do drink more alcohol than someone without a problem would consume.
 This group also tends to suffer from moderate depression.
 Sixty percent of functional alcoholics are males.

 In the U.S., functional alcoholics comprise 19.5 percent of all alcoholics.

 Intermediate familial alcoholics are similar to functional alcoholics.
 However, the intermediate familial subtype is more likely to be born with a genetic predisposition to alcohol.
-This group usually starts drinking around age 17 and develops alcoholism around age 32.
+This group usually starts drinking around age 17 and develops alcoholism later in life, around age 32.

 About half of the alcoholics in this group come from families where there are other people with alcohol problems.
 They have a high probability of suffering from an antisocial personality disorder, depressing, generalized anxiety disorder (GAD), and bipolar disorder.
 They also have high rates of cigarette, marijuana, and cocaine addiction.

 In the U.S., intermediate familial alcoholics comprise 19 percent of all alcoholics.

 The chronic severe subtype accounts for the fewest number of alcoholics.
 It is one of the most devastating types of alcoholism.
 It includes the highest percentage of people struggling with antisocial personality disorders, divorce, co-occurring mental illness, and other substance abuse issues.
 This group experiences the highest rate of alcohol-related emergency room visits, problems at work, social issues, and withdrawal experiences.

 The good news is they're more likely to seek treatment than those in other groups.
 They are also the most likely to participate in detox programs at inpatient treatment centers.